elastic/integrations/packages/github/docs/README.md

 ### Code Scanning

-The Code Scanning lets you retrieve all security vulnerabilities and coding errors from a repository setup using Github Advanced Security Code Scanning feature.
+The Code Scanning lets you retrieve all security vulnerabilities and coding errors from a repository setup using GitHub Advanced Security Code Scanning feature.
 See [About code scanning](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/about-code-scanning) for more details.

 To use this integration, GitHub Apps must have the `security_events` read permission.
 Or use a personal access token with the `security_events` scope for private repos or `public_repo` scope for public repos.
 See [List code scanning alerts](https://docs.github.com/en/enterprise-cloud@latest/rest/code-scanning#list-code-scanning-alerts-for-a-repository)